scailfin/flowserv-core/docs/source/serial.rst

 The optional ``env`` and ``vars`` elements in the worker specification contain key-value pairs that define values for environment variables and template string variables, respectively.
 The values for these elements are passed to the constructor of the worker class implementation as dictionaries during instantiation.

-The list of ``volumes`` contains the identifier of storage volumes that the worker has access to.
-Note that the order of entries in this list is important in that the first entry is used as the default volume for the worker.
-If the list of volumes is not specified for a worker, by default the worker has access to the ``__default__`` storage volume.
+The ``volume`` elements specifies the identifier of the storage volume that the worker has access to.
+If the element is not present for a worker, by default the worker has access to the ``__default__`` storage volume.

 Engine Configuration